robofar/LV-Mapping/NOTE.md

 - [ ] Keyframe strategy
 - [ ] Figure out the issue of the normal loss, does not work properly
 - [ ] Use the dense rendered depth from the PIN map (mesh or SDF) as the depth supervision instead of the raw LiDAR measurement
-- [ ] Figure out how is the rendered normal calculated (and is it proper to directly optimize the surfel normals in 3D?)
+- [ ] Figure out how is the rendered normal calculated (and is it proper to directly optimize the surfel normals in 3D?), normal at the accumulated alpha = 0.5
 - [x] Batch mode
 - [x] Add SDF / SDF gradient consistency loss, Gaussian, PIN jointly optimization
 - [x] Depth rendering loss (optional)